jbrekel/pyfao56_LIRF_features/README.md

         * Override this function to customize loading soil data.

 * ##### How to Use
-After importing the pyfao56 Python Package (`import pyfao56 as fao`), users can choose to instantiate a SoilProfile class: `sol = fao.SoilProfile()` (note: as of writing, class instantiation is a little more complex than this because SoilWaterContent is not officially incorporated into pyfao56...in the meantime, it should be saved to the user's machine and then imported like any other local Python module)
+After importing the pyfao56 Python Package (`import pyfao56 as fao`), users can choose to instantiate a SoilProfile class: `sol = fao.SoilProfile()` (note: as of writing, class instantiation is a little more complex than this because SoilProfile is not officially incorporated into pyfao56...in the meantime, it should be saved to the user's machine and then imported like any other local Python module)

 The main attribute of the SoilProfile class is the sdata data frame.
 As a row index, the sdata data frame uses the bottom of a soil layer in cm.
 In each row, the sdata data frame should contain field capacity, wilting point, and initial volumetric water content (cm^3/cm^3) data for the layer specified by the row index.